emeyer121/StimulusModeling/README.md

 ## Object Skeletonization

 This function outputs a skeleton of the input object using the [scikit-image skeletonize](https://scikit-image.org/docs/0.25.x/auto_examples/edges/plot_skeleton.html) method.
 It also only requires a single image as input.
 This function also adds a Gaussian blur after skeletonization, although I may add functionality to turn this on or off in the future.
+Am messing around with how best to deal with any holes in the object due to background thresholding so it is functional but not optimized quite yet.

 ```
 skeleton_img = stf.transform_image(img_test, operation='skeleton', area_threshold=3, blur_kernel=(5, 5), invert=True)